 Transportation funding penalties come in two forms: automatic sanctions and funding cutoffs stemming from conformity lapses.
 Automatic sanctions prohibit release of federal transportation funds, except for certain safety, transit, or air quality-improving projects.
 They occur after expiration of a two-year "sanctions clock" that EPA initiates after disapproving a state implementation plan (SIP) or finding that an approved SIP is not being implemented.
-Conformity lapses are triggered when a metropolitan planning organization (MPO) fails to demonstrate that its transportation plan, transportation improvement program (TIP), or specific projects meet emissions analysis requirements in the conformity regulation.
+Conformity lapses are triggered when a metropolitan planning organization (MPO)-such as the Regional Transportation Commission of Southern Nevada (RTC)-is unable to demonstrate that its transportation plan, transportation improvement program (TIP), or specific projects meet emissions analysis requirements in the conformity regulation.